JonathanSchaber/kak-aggregate-selections/README.md

 The computations are carried out by GNU `bc`, so make sure your shell invoked by Kakoune provides this program.

+The module has been written to be POSIX compliant, however, the `median` aggregation function relays on arrays, so e.g. pure `sh` will not be able to compute this one.

 ## Setup